ngxs-labs/firestore-plugin/README.md

 The service name will remain the same but the compat version will be exported under `@ngxs-labs/firestore-plugin/compat`.

-The compat submodule will also export `NgxsFirestoreAdapter`, `NgxsFirestorePageService`, `NgxsFirestorePageIdService` and `NgxsFirestoreModule`.
+The compat submodule will also export `NgxsFirestoreAdapter`, `NgxsFirestorePageService` and `NgxsFirestorePageIdService`.

 If you intend to keep using compat version for a while, make sure you are using the correct import `@ngxs-labs/firestore-plugin/compat`.